General Information

 Types of Sake (according to the foundations)

-Ginjo (吟醸) – at least 40% of the grain has been polished away.
+- Ginjo (吟醸): At least 40% of the grain has been polished away.

-Daiginjo (大吟醸) – at least 50% of the grain has been polished away.
+- Daiginjo (大吟醸): At least 50% of the grain has been polished away.

-Addition of alcohol
+Addition of Brewing Alcohol

-Four Types of Sake
+Four Types of Sake (by flavor profile)

 Soushu